 What They Do: Shift Leaders lead one of Campus Kitchen's food recovery, cooking, or delivery operations shifts for an academic semester.
 Some guide volunteers to sort donations and prepare meals, while others serve in the community delivering meals and groceries.
 All of them gain leadership and service experience while making a positive impact in the Athens food system and the lives of food-insecure Athenians.

 Who They Are: Shift Leader roles are open to all UGA undergraduate and graduate students.
 They are dependable and detail-oriented.
 You don't have to enjoy cooking, but you should enjoy people or food!

 Time Commitment: Shift Leader roles require a weekly 1 to 3.5 hour commitment, depending on the position.
-All Shift Leaders are required to attend training night from 3-7pm on Saturday, January 11th, 2020.
+All Shift Leaders are required to attend training night at the beginning of the semester before shifts start.
 Many positions require up to 1 hour of online pre-training prior to training night.